enonic/old-xp-doc/doc/developer/projects/structure.rst

 site/filters/
     This is where generic http response filters are placed.
 Filtes can be used for post processing any given request - also across applications added to a site.
     A common use case is adding script tags to pages - but possibilities are virtually endless.

+site/i18n/
+  This folder will contain application localization files (i18n is short for Internationalization).
+  Files placed in this folder must follow Java's standard property file format, one file for each language.
+  Here is an example: https://docs.oracle.com/javase/tutorial/i18n/resbundle/propfile.html

 site/mixins/
   Mixin schema-types are placed here.
 A mixin can be used to add fields to a content-type or other schemas (see :ref:`mixins`).